1. Are male students welcome?

 2. What is it like?

 The Final Demonstration will be a cumulative, informal exhibition of what students have learned over the previous weeks.
 Due to our studio limitations, seating at the Final Demonstration will be limited.
-Additional information will be distributed during workshop.
+Additional information will be distributed during the summer intensive.